wwwouaiebe/OsmPtv2NetControl/README.md

 The role is not a valid role for a bus/tram/subway relation.
 Verify the role or remove the object.
 Valid roles are 'platform', 'platform_entry_only', 'platform_exit_only' and 'stop'

+### No public_transport:version tag for this route

+The route don't have a public_transport:version tag.
+Add it

+### public_transport:version is not equal to 2 for this route

+The value of the 'public_transport:version' tag is not equal to 2.
+Change the value

 ## Bugs, issues, questions about the app

 Please fill an issue in Github.
 If it's REALLY to complex for you, send a message via [my osm account](https://www.openstreetmap.org/user/wwwouaiebe) (but remember that in that case I have to fill the issue for you 👿).